Delzing/Sql-HR-Project/README.md

 ✅Turnover rate

-✅The number of remote employees against those not working remotely
+✅The number of remote employees against office employees

 _________________________________________________________________________________________________________________